Ten Engaging, Unique Lodgings of Manzanita, Rockaway Beach

 In the midst of a dense little forest all its own, Inn at Manzanita is downright radiant and aglow with its use of wood and cheery color schemes.
 First, you step into an almost mystical garden that feels somewhere between rustic rain forest and a Japanese garden.
 Sleek designs mix with partial ocean views and whispers of the waves at night.
 Manzanita, Oregon.
 503-368-6754 http://innatmanzanita.com

-Rustic to dreamy, cozy cottages to nearly massive mansions – or oceanfront to soaring views: these are the kinds of vacation rental homes you'll find at Manzanita Vacation Rental Company.
+Rustic to dreamy, cozy cottages to nearly massive mansions – or oceanfront to soaring views: these are the kinds of vacation rental homes you'll find at Meredith Lodging in Manzanita.
 They have greater Manzanita sowed up, with a ton of houses on the slopes of Neahkahnie Mountain, close to the golf course, in the forested section near the beach, next to Nehalem Bay State Park or right on the beach.
 Manzanita, Oregon.
-800-579-9801.
-503-368-6797. www.manzanitarentals.com
+541-996-2955 or 1-800-224-7660.
+Web Site Here

 Another truly unique set of vacation rental homes is The Houses on Manzanita Beach, where the beauty can be downright unreal.
 This handful of houses all have ocean views or are on the beach, and they can come with some fascinating amenities, such as radiant floor heating in one.
 One is practically a sprawling complex while another is brightly painted with vibrant colors.
 Manzanita, Oregon.
 (503) 354-4287.
 Website here.